kgrruz/codeigniter4-email-queue/README.md

 and queue a new one by storing the correct data:

     use EmailQueue\EmailQueue;
-    EmailQueue::enqueue($to, $subject, $data);
+    EmailQueue::enqueue($to, $subject, $attachments, $data);

 `enqueue` method receives 3 arguments:

 - First argument is a string of email addresses that will be treated as recipients.
 - Second argument is an string with the email subject
+- Third argument is an array of files paths
-- Third arguments is an array of view variables to be passed to the email template
+- Fourth argument is an array of view variables to be passed to the email template
  * `message`: Email's body text/html